Epilepsy & Seizures

 Inhibitory motor seizures are also different from atonic seizures, which by definition are a manifestation of loss or diminution of muscle tone only.

 See MedLink Neurology articles on Atonic seizures, Myoclonic-atonic seizures, Acute hemiplegia in childhood, Myoclonus, and Hemiplegic migraine.
-Inhibitory motor seizures are not mentioned in most of the ILAE classifications, including the most recent reports (04; Commission on Classification and Terminology of the International League Against Epilepsy 2014; 17; 18; 51).
+Inhibitory motor seizures are not mentioned in most of the ILAE classifications, including the more recent reports (04; 11; 17; 18; 51).
 Only the ILAE Task Force classifies them under focal neocortical seizures without spread (Table 1) and clarifies: “Inhibitory motor seizures are not a unique seizure type.
 The clinical manifestation merely represents the function of the involved cortex, just as focal motor seizures and unformed visual hallucinations reflect seizures in precentral gyrus and calcarine cortex” (15).

 • With elementary clonic motor signs